 Sign up for our newsletter and get tutorials and tips delivered to your inbox.

 Since the resurgence of vinyl in the mid-2000s, vinyl sales have shown no signs of slowing down.
 But with its return comes a new set of challenges for the aging medium—new genres with increasingly complex production styles, the major paradigm shift from analog to digital production, and evolving audio mastering standards (just to name a few).
 How does the old medium fare in a brave new world?
 Has mastering for vinyl evolved since its recent resurgence?

-Part 1 of this article dives into the unique characteristics of the vinyl format.
+This article dives into the unique characteristics of the vinyl format.
 We also discuss the decades-long strategies used by cutting facilities and mastering engineers to ensure the best representation of modern music on vinyl.
-Part 2 is an exploration of the format’s resurgence in the perspective of today’s music creators and engineers.

 A great rule of thumb when determining whether a tool is best served when mastering or mixing is to consider the UI and how you engage with it.
 The tools themselves aren’t that different between mixing and mastering, but how you engage with them is.